lbehnke/hermesftp/readme.md

 Installing a Service
 --------------------
 You may want to start the FTP server as soon as the system is up an running.
-Therefore, the binary distribution of Hermes FTP server was bundled with a precustomized Java Service Wrapper for Windows NT/2000/XP and Linux x86.
+Therefore, the binary distribution of Hermes FTP server was bundled with a precustomized Java Service Wrapper for Windows.

 Before you install the service/daemon please check the settings in the application context file hermesftp-ctx.xml .
 In particular, find the option "ftp.root.dir" and set the value to an appropriate FTP data folder (e.g. c:/ftpdata or /home/ftp/data) .